quackers19/dotfiles-x11/README.md

 - install breeze-gtk for theme then install and use lxapearance to switch
 - make sure to install pacman-contrib and enable paccache.timer this clear pacman cache every week
   - use systemctl enable paccache.timer
-- enable paralel downloads in pacman.conf
+- enable parallel downloads in pacman.conf
+- install reflector to sync pacman download mirrors
+  - enable reflector.service so it syncs on boot